plenigo/plenigo.github.io/pages/custom_integration/external_user_management.md

 (A) Register external user in the plenigo system: -> [Register External User](https://api.plenigo.com/#!/external_user_management/registerExternalUser)

-## Register an external user with SDKs
+## Register an external user
+First of all you have to register the user in the plenigo system.

 ### Java